// origins

 // the name

-Fast forward 200 years and we believe the Burnt Hill name speaks to the potential of this vineyard site.
-As the Romans discovered millennia ago, the best wines aren’t grown on flat, fertile land; they’re grown high on rocky hills where other crops don’t thrive.
-Burnt Hill is an extraordinary farm with a new purpose: growing mighty grapevines that yield wines with distinctive character you can taste.
+Fast forward 200 years, and we believe the name Burnt Hill still speaks to the potential of this place.
+As the Romans discovered millennia ago, the best wines aren’t grown on flat, fertile land — they’re grown on rocky hillsides where other crops struggle.

 // The Mark